- How much luggage can be taken on the plane?

 If you have booked via a travel agent, all information will be sent via your agent.
 Please contact them if you have queries.

 Further information including a more detailed itinerary will be provided on arrival at Kittilä Airport.
-For a brief outline day-by-day, please check our website.

 - What if I need assistance at the airport?

 If you need assistance at the airport, an Inghams Representative will be on hand to help near the check-in area.
 Further information will be included on your e-ticket.
 If you require wheelchair or special assistance, please call us in advance so we can advise the airport before you travel.
 If you require special or wheelchair assistance at the airport, please contact us on 01483 791 122 prior to travel so we can advise the airport of your requirements.

 - Meeting Santa - are the meetings with Santa private for each family?

 Yes.
 All families will have a private meeting with Santa at his enchanting workshop.
 Children will be able to deliver their letters to Santa personally.
 Families will be able to meet Santa again at the gala dinner on the last evening of your holiday, when every child will receive a small gift and a certificate.
 We endeavour to make the experience as magical as possible for every child and in order to make sure that all children have the same experience with Santa, every child will receive the same gift at the gala dinner.
 We are not able to allow any additional gifts to be given to children at the workshop or at the gala dinner.